KeychainMDIP/kc/doc/DID-scheme/README.md

 ## DID Revocation

 Revoking a DID is a special kind of Update that results in the termination of the DID.
 Revoked DIDs cannot be updated because they have no current controller, therefore they cannot be recovered once revoked.
-Revoked DIDs can be resolved without error, but resolvers will return a document set with empty the `didMetada.deactivated` property set to `true`.
+Revoked DIDs can be resolved without error, but resolvers will return a document set with the `didMetada.deactivated` property set to `true`.
 The `didDocument` and `didDocumentData` properties will be set to empty.

 To revoke a DID, the MDIP client must sign and submit a `delete` operation to the MDIP node.